-Forensic Services is composed of three sections: Crime Laboratory, Property and Evidence, and the Sexual Assault Forensic Examiner Program.
-In December of 2013, the Forensic Services Division moved into a state-of-the-art building which includes a new laboratory, evidence facility, morgue and other support facilities, co-located at Sheriff’s Headquarters in Santa Cruz.
+The Forensic Services Division includes the Crime Laboratory and Property and Evidence, situated in a state-of-the-art building which includes a new laboratory, evidence facility, morgue and other support facilities, located at Sheriff’s Headquarters in Santa Cruz.

 CRIME LABORATORY SECTION

-The Crime Laboratory section is staffed by criminalists specializing in latent print examination and computer forensics.
+The Crime Laboratory section is staffed by criminalists specializing in latent print examination, computer forensics and crime scene investigation.
 Additional disciplines may be added in the future depending on funding opportunities and demand for services.

 Since 2008, Santa Cruz County has owned and maintained a local database of searchable fingerprints and palm prints known as AFIS (Automated Fingerprint Identification System).
 The latent print examiners search latent prints through the local database, as well as the California Department of Justice and FBI.
 Approximately 30% of the crime cases where prints of value are collected result in AFIS hits.
 Latent print examiners also process evidence in the laboratory using a variety of scientific techniques to detect latent prints.